zaphosting/docs/docs/vserver-linux-gs-interface.md

 ![img](https://user-images.githubusercontent.com/61839701/165700364-b4b07d72-f7a5-47f6-bdf8-d9f8993a8cbf.png)

-Make sure that all the details are correct and meet your requirements.
+Make sure that all the details are correct and meet your prerequisites.
 As soon as you have made all the settings, click on "Install game server now" to start the installation process.
 The game server will then be set up according to your specifications and you will soon be able to get started.
 You can now view and call up your newly created game server in the list.